-Producers in the Middle Porter Bayou Watershed were contacted by Delta F.A.R.M. to to identify the issues they perceive are of concern and would like addressed in the management plan.
-These stakeholders were also apprised of the Delta Nutrient Reduction Strategy, and the associated work planned in the Middle Porter Bayou Watershed.
+The producers in Upper Porter Bayou were contacted by Delta F.A.R.M. to identify the issues they perceive and would like addressed in the management plan.
+These stakeholders were also apprised of the Delta Nutrient Reduction Strategy, and the associated work planned in the Porter Bayou watershed.